zaqifathis/BIMserver-doc/Get-Started-Quick-Guide.md

 ### **Stand-alone BIMserver**

-1. Read the wiki page for the relevant version of [System Requirements], e.g. (https://github.com/opensourceBIM/BIMserver/wiki/Requirements-1.4)
+1. Read the wiki page for the relevant version of [Requirements Version] document, e.g. (https://github.com/opensourceBIM/BIMserver/wiki/Requirements-1.4)

 2. Make sure you can execute a JAR file by double-clicking a JAR file.
 If not, check that [Java](http://www.java.com) is installed properly and the JAVA environment variables are setup correctly.